The Hangover Part III: Release

 In early May 2013, Warner Bros. moved the release date for The Hangover Part III to Thursday, May 23, a day before Universal Pictures released Fast & Furious 6, in an attempt to beat the Memorial Day weekend rush.
-The Hangover Part III premiered on Monday, May 13, 2013, at the Westwood Village Theatre in Los Angeles, California.
+The Hangover Part III premiered on Monday, May 20, 2013, at the Westwood Village Theatre in Los Angeles, California.

 Home media

-The Hangover Part III was released on DVD and Blu-ray, on October 8, 2013, in the US and December 2, 2013, in the UK.
+The Hangover Part III was released on DVD and Blu-ray, on October 8, 2013, in the United States and December 2, 2013, in the United Kingdom by Warner Home Video.

 Reception

 Box office

 The Hangover Part III grossed $112.2 million in North America and $249.8 million in other territories for a total of $362 million, against a budget of $103 million.

 The film grossed $3.1 million in late Wednesday night screenings, ahead of its wide release on Friday, May 24, 2013.
 It was projected to earn $80 million in its first four days.
-The film ended up grossing $53.5 million over its first four days, including $41.7 million in its opening weekend, far below the $135 million earned by The Hangover Part II in its opening days.
+The film ended up on second place during its opening weekend behind Fast & Furious 6, grossing $53.5 million over its first four days, including $41.7 million, far below the $135 million earned by The Hangover Part II in its opening days.